-In the Philippines, Singapore, Taiwan, mainland China, Vietnam, Malaysia, Cambodia and Thailand (collectively, "Asia Other Territories"), the Company distributes a range of individual life and health insurance and wealth management products.
-Group life and health insurance and pension products are also sold in some of these territories.
-Products are marketed through our agency force, bank channels, brokerage, independent financial advisors and telemarketing.
+In Indonesia, the Philippines, Singapore, Taiwan, mainland China, Vietnam, Malaysia, Cambodia and Thailand (collectively, "Asia Other Territories"), the Company distributes a broad range of insurance and wealth accumulation and wealth and asset management products through a multi-channel distribution network.
+Products are marketed through approximately 60,000 exclusive agents, bank channels, including six exclusive partnerships, brokerage, independent financial advisors and telemarketing.
+In Singapore, we launched Manulife Financial Advisers in 2015, which provides a wide range of offerings for customers' life insurance, savings and retirement needs on behalf of Manulife as well as other trusted providers.

 In Asia Other Territories, the Company continues to invest in its professional agency force.
-We are also focused on diversifying our distribution channels, strengthening bank partner relationships, improving our product competitiveness and developing our wealth and asset management businesses.
+We are also focused on diversifying our distribution channels, strengthening bank partner relationships, improving our product competitiveness, broadening product offerings and developing our wealth and asset management businesses in order to provide solutions to address our customers' needs.